-Action # Title Description Total Funds Contributing Action # Title All academic interventions and program materials Academic interventions will be provided for our English learners, LTELs, low-income and foster youth students struggling with academic proficiency which will help them improve their skills.
-This action will address the following reds on the CA Dashboard: ELA: Hispanic Math: English learners Eligibility for Differentiated Assistance: EL: ELA, Math, (Priority 4) Hispanic: ELA, Math, (Priority 4) Student groups related to eligibility for Differentiated Assistance have average initial NWEA MAP scores at the following grade level: Reading: All Students: 953.88 = 6th grade level EL: 741.69 = 4th grade level Math: All Students: 788.04 = 6th grade level EL: 568.78 = 4th grade level To meet these needs, the LEA will provide the following: Total Funds \$1,671,677.00 Yes Professional development for targeted instruction in small group settings.
-English Intensive, Algebra SGI, and an appropriate diagnostic Online Learning Platform.
-Access to other effective intervention programs As demonstrated in the Identified Needs and Metrics sections, State and local assessments in ELA and Math indicate that some of our lowest performing students are the English Learners, low-income and foster youth student groups when compared to the All student group.
-Based on a local needs assessment and to address this gap, academic interventions will be provided for our English Learners, low-income and foster youth students struggling with academic proficiency in order to help them improve their skills.
+Action # Title Description Total Funds Contributing Action # Title All academic interventions and program materials Description Academic interventions will be provided for our English learners, LTELs, low-income and foster youth students struggling with academic proficiency which will help them improve their skills.
+This action will address the following reds on the CA Dashboard: ELA: Hispanic Math: English learners Eligibility for Differentiated Assistance: EL: ELA, Math, (Priority 4) Hispanic: ELA, Math, (Priority 4) Student groups related to eligibility for Differentiated Assistance have average initial NWEA MAP scores at the following grade level: Reading: All Students: 953.88 = 6th grade level EL: 741.69 = 4th grade level Math: All Students: 788.04 = 6th grade level EL: 568.78 = 4th grade level To meet these needs, the LEA will provide the following: • Professional development for targeted instruction in small group settings. • English Intensive, Algebra SGI, and an appropriate diagnostic Online Learning Platform. • Access to other effective intervention programs As demonstrated in the Identified Needs and Metrics sections, State and local assessments in ELA and Math indicate that some of our lowest performing students are the English Learners, low-income and foster youth students will be provide for our English Learners, low-income and foster youth students Total Funds \$1,564,074.00 Yes struggling with academic proficiency in order to help them improve their skills.
 This will be done through targeted instruction in small group or individual settings with the use of effective intervention programs/curriculum.
 Local data shows that when the identified students participate in academic interventions they see improvement in making their

 Action # Title Description Total Funds Contributing growth goals.
 We expect that these actions will be effective at increasing students' mathematics and reading scores on State and Local assessments.
 The intervention is designed to meet the most associated with the needs of LI, students.
 However, because we expect that all students showing low proficiency will benefit, this action is provided on an LEA-wide basis.
 We expect our NWEA scores to increase 5 points each year.
 1.3 Tutoring and supports for students Tutors will be provided for our English learners, LTEL, low-income, and foster youth students who need additional support in completing their coursework and earning credits toward graduation.
 This action supports our Comprehensive Support and Improvement plan, Tutors are available for additional support Intensive tutoring for credit completion Improve tutor-student relationship to increase participation.
 Access to tutors is both virtual and in-person To address our CSI status and improve our graduation rate, we will increase our tutoring support.
 This action is expected to reduce resource inequities among our lowest student groups' graduation rates and credit completion rates.
 As demonstrated in the Identified Needs and Metric section, graduation rates are among the LI, FY & EL student groups.
 To address the achievement gaps, tutors will provide support for our English Learners, low-income and foster youth students who are credit deficient.
 This will help them complete their assignments and increase the rate at which they finish their courses.
 Local and virtual tutors are actively engaged in reaching out to our English Learners, low-income, and foster youth students.
 Tutors deliver a critical level of support that we have seen be successful in helping address academic gaps effectively and improve student progress towards graduation.
-We expect that these actions will increase graduation rates for our English Learners, low-income. and foster youth student groups.
-However, because we expect that all students showing credit deficiency will benefit, this action is provided on an LEA-wide basis.
-We expect our credit completion rate to increase .75 points each year. \$545,528.00 Yes
+We expect that all students showing credit deficiency will benefit, this action is provided on an LEA-wide basis.
+We expect our credit completion rate to increase .75 points each year. \$675,000.00 Yes